Balancingrock/VJson/README.md

 ## Values with names in an array

 Every object in a VJson hierarchy is a VJson object.
 This is very convenient, but also poses somewhat of a challenge: The JSON specification treats values differently depending on whether they are contained in an ARRAY or OBJECT.
-In an OBJECT the values have names (or key's in NS parlour).
+In an OBJECT the values have names.
 In an ARRAY values are simply values without a name.
 However since VJson provides only one type of object for everything, this object must have a name component.
 The optionality of this name thus depends on where the VJson object is used.
 What if a VJson VALUE with a specified name is inserted into an array?
 Well, the name will be ignored.
 This leads (possibly) to information loss, but the alternative would be to create an extra object in the hierarchy.
 If this is the preferred behaviour, it is up to the application to create that object explicitly.
 In an example: